 The following is a sample virtual patent marking example for a patent webpage that might live on your website or a patent marking website.

-Patent webpage examples for virtual patent marking
+Example patent webpage for virtual patent marking

 These URLs are quite long, and it would be difficult to place such a long URL on a small product.
 It would also be aesthetically displeasing for the potential customer.
 A solution would be to register the shortest domain possible and have that domain forward internet users directly to your patent webpage on your website.
-It is also possible to have the shortest domain possible direct internet users to a webpage that is hosted by a virtual patent marking online service.
+It is also possible to have the shortest domain possible to direct internet users to a webpage that is hosted by a virtual patent marking online service.

 Step 4: Congratulations!
 You have now provided virtual constructive notice of your patent to the world.

 By complying with the patent marking statute, the patent holder is automatically providing constructive notice of the patent to the public.
-The product, packaging or label now leaves a trail from the product to the patent via the webpage.
+The product, packaging, or label now leaves a trail from the product to the patent via the webpage.